 What is Plastic Free July?

-Plastic Free July is a charity dedicated to reducing single-use plastic (SUP) waste; they offer resources, ideas, and a fun sign-up challenge to get consumers motivated and mobilized.
-Although the foundation is based in Australia, their campaign is open to all, and they share a variety of ways for individuals and organizations to get involved.
+Plastic Free July is a movement dedicated to reducing single-use plastic (SUP) waste; they offer resources, ideas, and a fun sign-up challenge to get consumers motivated and mobilized.
+Although the organization is based in Australia, their campaign is open to all, and they share a variety of ways for individuals and organizations to get involved.
 For those that need a little dopamine kick to stay on-task, Plastic Free July is the perfect way to create attainable goals and set yourself up for some instant gratification.
+It’s also a fun way to engage with people on social media. #PlasticFreeJuly is popular in Australia, the US, and around the globe, and connecting with those taking on the challenge can be a great way to get inspired and learn new ways to be more involved.

 Shop loose or bulk groceries